AppsFlyerSDK/appsflyer-flutter-plugin/README.md

 AppsflyerSdk appsflyerSdk = AppsflyerSdk(appsFlyerOptions);
 ```

-The next step is to call `initSdk` which have the optional boolean parameters `egisterConversionDataCallback` and `registerOnAppOpenAttributionCallback` which are set to false as default.
+The next step is to call `initSdk` which have the optional boolean parameters `registerConversionDataCallback` and `registerOnAppOpenAttributionCallback` which are set to false as default.

 After we call `initSdk` we can use all of AppsFlyer SDK features.